TheRealOgPlayer/baseNumberSystem/README.md

 - Enabling it will give you more information on why the program is not working.
 - The debug info is given to you on the crash prompt.

+# Decoder
+The decoder is the orignal program.
+This is the program that will take a Base 10 number and convert it to any base you want.

+# Encoder
+The encoder is the new program.
+This program allows you to take any base number and convert it to Base 10.

 # About
 These programs allow you convert any number to and from decimal (Base 10) we use base 10 in our everyday life and this is a tool you can use to encode messages and decode messages.
 I hope you enjoy it is all.